Effective Date: August 15, 2022

 iCIMS maintains other privacy notices to address specific use cases applicable to iCIMS, which are available at the following locations:

-iCIMS, Inc. and its subsidiaries, iCIMS International, LLC, Jibe, Inc., TextRecruit, Inc., Opening HR Limited, EasyRecrue S.A.S., and Altru Labs, Inc. (collectively, “iCIMS,” “we,” or “us”), respects the privacy of its employees (collectively, “employee(s) or “you”), and we are committed to protecting their respective personal data.
+iCIMS, Inc. and its subsidiaries, iCIMS International, LLC, Jibe, Inc., TextRecruit, Inc., Opening HR Limited, EasyRecrue S.A.S., Altru Labs, Inc., and Candidate ID Ltd (collectively, “iCIMS,” “we,” or “us”), respects the privacy of its employees (collectively, “employee(s) or “you”), and we are committed to protecting their respective personal data.
 To that end, we have put together this Employee Privacy Notice (“Employee Privacy Notice”) to give you a better understanding of who we are and our practices with respect to the collection, use, disclosure, and retention of personal data obtained in connection with employment at iCIMS.

 Please take the time to read this Employee Privacy Notice and the related statements in their entirety to ensure you are fully informed.
 If you have any questions or concerns about our processing of your personal data, please contact us by using the contact details under the “Contact Information” heading below.

 Compliance with Local Laws

 This Employee Privacy Notice is a general guide on how iCIMS processes its employees’ personal data.
 As such, employees should be aware that data protection and privacy laws can vary in different jurisdictions where iCIMS operates and has employees. iCIMS’ policy is to comply with applicable laws, including requirements in certain countries that iCIMS notify its employees in that country of its personal data practices, and in some cases, obtain consent to those practices.

 Where applicable laws are stricter than the practices described in this Employee Privacy Notice, iCIMS has adopted specific privacy practices in those locations to satisfy those stricter requirements.